agude/agude.github.io/_books/echopraxia.md

 - The ship used by the Bicamerals is the Crown of Thorns. _Rorschach_ from {{
   blindsight }} is in the shape of a crown of thorns.

+- Siri suffers a stigmata-like wound in his palm, inflicted by the vampire Jukka Sarasti.

 - Heaven "exists" as a virtual reality world people retreat to.

 - Resurrection---or at least the continuation of life after death---with the